namigabbasov/Causal-Inference/ReadMe.md

 ## 3. Regression-Based Methods
 - Using regression to adjust for confounders and estimate causal effects
-- Understanding and applying Regression Discontinuity (RD) designs
+- Regression Discontinuity (RD) designs
 - Instrumental Variable (IV) estimation for endogeneity
-- Concepts of sharp vs. fuzzy RD
-- Applications of IV methods in economics and policy studies

 ### Readings
 - [Angrist, Joshua D., and Alan B. Krueger.
 1991.
 “Does Compulsory School Attendance Affect Schooling and Earnings?” *The Quarterly Journal of Economics* 106(4): 979–1014.](https://doi.org/10.2307/2937954)